haavard/tox-weechat/README.md

 Tox-WeeChat
 ===========
 Tox-WeeChat is a [Tox][1] protocol plugin for [WeeChat][2].
 It is functional, but lacks certain features like Tox DNS.

 Current build status: [![Build Status](https://travis-ci.org/haavardp/tox-weechat.svg?branch=master)][3]

 Features
 --------
-Below is a list of implemented features, as well as features that will be supported in the future.
+Below is a list of implemented features, as well as a rough roadmap for the future.

  - [x] One-to-one chats
  - [x] Group chats (text only)
- - [x] Proxies
- - [x] Faux offline messaging
- - [x] NoSpam editing
+ - [x] Proxy support
  - [x] Multiple profiles
  - [ ] Tox DNS
  - [ ] Encrypted save files